BeeBeetle/SC-Controller/README.md

-Welcome to my joystick code, I hope my notes are comprehensible To start off, in Windows 10 (as far as I can tell) a joystick is limited to the following:
+Welcome to my joystick code, I hope my notes are comprehensible.
+To start off, in Windows 10 (as far as I can tell) a joystick is limited to the following:
    1. Three axes of motion (for an actual stick) X, Y, and Z
    2. Thirty-two buttons
    3. One hat (imagine a d-pad or thumbstick from a playstation controller)
-   4. Two sliders (aka potentiometers of any kind) Because of this if you wanted to have a dual joystick setup with fifty buttons and three potentiometers you would need to have two teensy's working together that would register as two seperate joysticks as a default.
+   4. Two sliders (aka potentiometers of any kind)

+Because of this if you wanted to have a dual joystick setup with fifty buttons and three potentiometers you would need to have two teensy's working together that would register as two seperate joysticks as a default.
 There are solutions to this that I am exploring, particularly https://forum.pjrc.com/index.php?threads/many-axis-joystick.23681/